 So church was a bust.
 But we tried and I know Heavenly Father is happy that we made an effort.
 We drove around this general area--about a 5 mile radius taking note of different places...the hospital, the cruise ship port, the IMAX theater, some tourist spots, etc.

 We found the boat we're going to be taking on our half day fishing charter at the end of the week.
+I want this flowering bus in my front yard.
+I think someone said they thought it was bougainvillea--thorny, but pretty.

 The pool at the condo.